1Which of the following is the correct syntax to declare an integer array of size 10 in C?

 7In Bubble Sort, after the first pass through an array of size , which element is guaranteed to be in its correct position (assuming ascending sort)?

-A.The smallest element.
+A.The middle element.

-B.The middle element.
+B.The smallest element.

 C.The largest element.